-Once you’re working your way toward agreement, and once you have mutual respect and the necessary data in hand, a kind of horse-trading often takes place: “I’m willing to compromise on these dates and give you a little extra time if you’re willing to adjust the design specs and add in a couple of the improvements our customers requested.”
+After a conflict, when you’re working your way toward agreement, with mutual respect and the necessary data in hand, a kind of horse-trading often takes place: “I’m willing to compromise on these dates and give you a little extra time if you’re willing to adjust the design specs and add in a couple of the improvements our customers requested.”

-As you’re considering new potential outcomes together and negotiating the specifics, keep in mind that you’re looking for everyone to come out well — even if the win is only that everyone was treated with respect, got to voice their opinions completely, and had the chance to sign on as full participants to whatever the final agreement turns out to be.
+As you consider new potential outcomes together and negotiate the specifics, focus on everyone coming out well — even if the win is only that everyone is treated with respect, gets to voice their opinions completely, and has the chance to sign on as full participants to whatever the final agreement turns out to be.

-One of the best ways to help build agreement is to make room for all participants to have a hand in crafting the new terms.
+One of the best ways to build agreement is to make sure all participants to have a hand in crafting the new terms.
 It’s not enough to offer the others options of what you’re willing to give or scenarios you can envision.
 Help them work with you to create the options.
-Otherwise, when it comes down to making decisions and drawing lines, they may reject all of your options as being all yours, self-serving, only good for you, and insist on something non-collaborative — or they may leave the discussion altogether.
+Otherwise, when it comes down to decision time, they may reject all of your options as being self-serving, only good for you, and insist on something non-collaborative — or they may leave the discussion altogether.

 Clearing the Air Post-Conflict

-After a tentative agreement has been reached, it’s good practice to clarify your commitments in an escalating series from a brief, private, verbal statement sealed with a nod to a formally documented and public declaration that includes the setting of milestones and checkpoints.
+After a tentative agreement has been reached, clarify your commitments in an escalating series that moves from a brief, private, verbal statement sealed with a nod, to a formally documented and public declaration that includes the setting of milestones and checkpoints.

 Conflict Resolution Deserves Rewarding